 Wilhem de Kerlor was a con artist.
 He lectured about psychic phenomena, worked the vaudeville stages as a psychic and traveled Europe, attempting to put his psychic abilities to work solving crimes.
 He found a wealthy wife, Italian fashion designer and adventuress Elsa Schiaparelli.
 The two were run out of England because of de Kerlor’s fortune-telling schemes.
 They washed up in America in Greenwich Village in 1916.

 When de Kerlor heard of the Jaffrey murder, he saw it as a chance to make a name for himself and his newly formed “Bureau of Psychology.”
-A natural showman, de Kerlor developed a theory that the injuries to Rich’s face were caused by a garden tool that was found in Dean’s barn.
+A natural showman, de Kerlor developed a theory that a garden tool found in Dean’s barn caused the injuries to Rich’s face.

-Federal agents had suspected de Kerlor of harboring pro-German sentiments, but when Dean’s brother decided to dismiss him from the case, the town of Jaffrey hired him to continue his investigations.
+Federal agents had suspected de Kerlor of harboring pro-German sentiments, but when Dean’s brother decided to dismiss him from the case, the town of Jaffrey hired him to continue.
 Town selectman Edward Boynton was convinced Rich knew more about the murder of William Dean than he was letting on.
 That is roughly where the murder inquiry ended.

 The Cold Case